lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 ### Our network is Y-compatible, how about reusing the solution present on Y?

 Yes, sure.
 For example, [OptimismBridgeExecutor](https://github.com/lidofinance/governance-crosschain-bridges/blob/master/contracts/bridges/OptimismBridgeExecutor.sol) has been [reused](https://basescan.org/address/0x0E37599436974a25dDeEdF795C848d30Af46eaCF#code) on Base network.
-If do so, please don't alter the contract's code and use the same names.
+If so, please don't alter the contract's code and use the same names.
 It allows to keep the audit valid and track origins.

 ### What if wstETH is already bridged and has ample liquidity?